Constructive Dismissals in Ontario and COVID-19 Considerationsachkarlaw-admin

 Constructive Dismissals in Ontario

-Constructive dismissal occurs where the terms of employment are unilaterally and substantively changed that they can be considered a breach of their employment agreement.
-Typically, these claims result from withdrawal of job duties, poisoned work environments as well as drastic changes to the employment relationship.
+Constructive dismissal occurs where the terms of employment are unilaterally and substantively changed that they can be considered a breach of their employment contract.
+Typically, these claims result from the withdrawal of job duties, poisoned work environments as well as drastic changes to the employment relationship.

 Some employers may decide to relocate during the pandemic to cut costs and minimize risk of illness.
 Shifting operations to a new location can create risk of a constructive dismissal claim if employees will be required to commute to the new location.

 When determining whether a constructive dismissal has taken place, a court will first examine the employment contract to determine whether the contract entitles an employer to transfer its employees between geographic areas.
 Other factors of employment such as norms of the industry or the existence of multiple branches of the business, but ensuring that the employment contract allows for flexibility in the employment relationship is effective in managing major changes.

 Businesses should also consider the reasonableness of any transfer such as the distance from the original location.
 The cases are mixed where some cases that showed a transfer of two hours away was acceptable whereas others showing a transfer of 1.5 hours away was deemed to be unreasonable.
 Commuting distance, service time and uprooting of families may also apply.

 The socially-distanced reality of the pandemic has also caused many employers to implement work from home measures or telecommuting to ensure the health and safety of employees and the business.
 Employers should take care in how remote work is put in place and what information is monitored.